-Persons found in breach of the City's Local Law may receive an infringement notice, also known as a parking fine.
+People found in breach of the City's Parking Local Law may receive an infringement notice, also known as a parking fine.
 However, The City does acknowledge that at times, there may be mitigating circumstances, therefore you have the opportunity to appeal the infringement.

 Please be aware that the circumstances where a parking infringement will not be withdrawn may include however not limited to the following:

 - unfamiliar to the area